Aluerie/AluBot/docs/Glossary.md

     The discord server for Aluerie's community.
 Some features of the bot are specifically designed for it.
 * hideout
     My personal one-man discord server.
 I do most of the testing here.
 Also some features of the bot are specifically designed for it.
+* context menu
+    In docs it's called `app_commands.ContextMenu`, so I guess we have to suffer with this.
+We have so much meaning to the word ctx connected to `Context` related-stuff defined above that I feel like it doesn't make sense to call this "ctx menu", so let's call it "context menu" as in full words.

 > Note
 > For both "community" and hideout there are `AluCog.hideout/AluCog.community` shortcuts.
 Also in `AluBot` subclass.